TUE-4EM30/Codes/README.md

 # Codes
-Codes accompanying Scientific Computing for Mechanical Engineering
+This repository contains various codes accompanying the Scientific Computing for Mechanical Engineering course.